We are here for you and your family. Call us for details on our payment plans.

 • Run the dishwasher only when it is full.

 Keep a septic-friendly landscape.
-Portland plumbers recommend designing your landscape, gutters and foundation drains to direct storm water away from the septic system.
+Portland plumbers recommend designing your landscape, gutters, and foundation drains to direct stormwater away from the septic system.
 You should also keep trees at least 100 feet away from the system, as their roots can cause severe damage.
 Call 3 Mountains Plumbing today!